 We see a vast variety of objects around us.
-These objects are of different shapes, colors, textures, properties, and uses.
-For e.g. a plastic bottle is used to store water whereas a plastic ball is used for playing cricket; traffic lights when green in color give the signal to the vehicles to move and when red in color, give the signal to stop.
-Diamond, when shaped as the nib of a pen, is used as a cutting tool for glass whereas when designed intricately is sold as jewelry.
+These objects are of different shapes, colours, textures, properties, and uses.
+For e.g. a plastic bottle is used to store water whereas a plastic ball is used for playing cricket; traffic lights when green gives the signal to the vehicles to move and when red, give the signal to stop.
+Diamond, when shaped as the nib of a pen, is used as a cutting tool for glass whereas when designed intricately is sold as jewellery.
 We observe that same substance with a different texture, shape, and size suffices different purposes.
 In order to classify the material as per its usage, Sorting Material into groups is necessary.

 Advantages of Sorting Material